LucaCappelletti94/extra_keras_metrics/README.rst

 =========================================================================================
 |travis| |sonar_quality| |sonar_maintainability| |codacy| |code_climate_maintainability| |pip| |downloads|

-Additional metrics integrated with the Keras NN library.
+Additional metrics integrated with the TensorFlow and Keras Neural Network libraries.

 How do I install this package?
 ----------------------------------------------